Staunton and Parkersburg Turnpike: Regional conflicts divide Virginia

-Most historians are in agreement that slavery was the biggest issue of conflict in the United States which led to the American Civil War (1861-1865).
+Most historians are in agreement that slavery was the biggest issue of the conflict in the United States that led to the American Civil War (1861–1865).
 Then the fifth most populous state, Virginia had dramatic differences among its regions.
 The social conditions in western Virginia were unlike those in the eastern portion of the state.
 Most immigrants had come from Pennsylvania in the 18th century and included Germans; Protestant Ulster-Scots, the largest group by far from the British Isles before the American Revolution; and settlers from states farther north.

 As early as the American Revolution, there was movement to create a state beyond the Alleghenies.
 In 1776, settlers presented a petition for the establishment of "Westsylvania" to Congress, on the grounds that the mountains made an almost impassable barrier on the east.
 The rugged nature of the country and poverty of the settlers meant that most became yeomen subsistence farmers.
 Since few held slaves, their ethnic and cultural differences from the Tidewater and Piedmont planters became stronger with economic considerations.
 Time increased the social, political and economic differences between the two sections of Virginia.

 However, the conflicts between regions were never resolved within Virginia, nor separate state formed, until the American Civil War broke out.
 Eastern Virginians voted to secede and join the Confederate States of America.
 However, many western counties wanted to remain in the Union.
 An act for the reorganization of the government was passed on June 19, 1861 and a provisional government loyal to Union was set up initially based at Wheeling.
 The pro-northern government authorized the creation of the state of Kanawha, consisting of most of the counties that now comprise West Virginia.
 A little over one month later, Kanawha was renamed West Virginia.
 These actions were formally approved by the West Virginia public by wide margins.

 The state was admitted to the Union effective June 20, 1863; officers for the new state were chosen.
 Governor Pierpont moved his capital to Alexandria from which he asserted jurisdiction over the counties of Virginia within the Federal lines, since the disposition of eastern Virginia as part of the Confederacy or Union had yet to be resolved.
 Following the end of hostilities, most of the portion which had considered itself part of the Confederacy Virginia rejoined the Union, with the exception of two northern counties which chose to join West Virginia in 1866.